MicrosoftDocs/fabric-docs/docs/governance/domains.md

 * Specify certifiers who are experts in the domain.
 * Provide a URL to documentation that is relevant to certification in the domain.

-To override the tenant-level certification settings, expand the certification section.
-You'll see the tenant-level selections, but greyed out.
-Select the **Override tenant admin selection** checkbox, and then configure the settings as desired.
+To override the tenant-level certification settings, expand the certification section, select the **Override tenant admin selection** checkbox, and configure the settings as desired.

 :::image type="content" source="./media/domains/domain-override-tenant-admin-selection.png" alt-text="Screenshot of certification override.":::